Find out how to use your cellphone in the UK & see the best UK SIM cards for visitors and new UK residents.

 If you’re only visiting the UK for a short amount of time, roaming on your normal domestic SIM card can sometimes be the easiest solution.
 In advance of your travel to the UK, you should check with your cellular provider on the costs of using your phone in the UK.
 You should also ensure that international roaming is enabled on your account.

 If you’re planning to stay in the UK for a little bit longer, it’s normally worthwhile getting a local UK SIM card.
-This will probably be more convenient and will usually be cheaper than roaming on your normal domestic SIM card.
-In the UK, prices start from around £10 (approx 12USD) for one month’s usage on a local SIM card.
+This will probably be more convenient and cheaper than roaming on your normal domestic SIM card.
+Prices start from about £10 (approx US$12.90) for a prepaid SIM card in the UK, with one month’s usage included in that price.
 This will also cover your cellphone usage when you travel to other European countries.
-You’ll get a UK-based phone number on your UK SIM card (starting with +44).
+You’ll get a UK phone number on your UK SIM (starting with +44).

 Getting a UK SIM Card

-Where possible, we’d strongly recommend getting your UK SIM card before you arrive.
+Where possible, we’d strongly recommend getting your UK SIM before you arrive.
 Not only does it avoid an unnecessary trip to get your SIM card from a shop, it can save you a lot of hassle as you’ll have a SIM card that’s charged and ready-to-use.
-Normally, you’ll also save money when you get your SIM card in advance.
+You can also save money when you buy your SIM card in advance.

 giffgaff